johnbedeir/Devops-Tools-Documentation/DevOps-Pipeline-Python/README.md

 # Deploy Python App on K8s Cluster Using Jenkins Pipeline

-This project is to build Jenkins EC2 on AWS and use Jenkins to run our Jenkinsfile to deploy our python application
+This project is to build Jenkins EC2 on AWS and use Jenkins to run 3 Jenkins files to create a cluster then deploy our python application on it, and Finally destroy all build resources

+## Used tools:
+-	 Terraform
+-	Jenkins
+-	K8s
+-	Docker
+-	Aws

 ## Step 1: Jenkins EC2: